Sorry, you need to enable JavaScript to visit this website.

 Apprenticeships and traineeships are primarily organised within the Danish education system in the framework of upper secondary education programmes and higher education programmes.
 Traineeships are also used in the Danish employment system as an active labour market measure.

-At national level, the Danish education system is regulated by the Ministry of Children and Education and the Ministry of Higher Education and Science and implemented at the local level by municipalities and self-governing education institutions.
+At the national level, the Danish education system is regulated by the Ministry of Children and Education and the Ministry of Higher Education and Science and implemented at the local level by municipalities and self-governing education institutions.

-At national level, the Ministry of Employment is responsible for the traineeships in the employment system.
-At local level, municipal job centres and municipal youth measures (kommunal ungeindsats) are responsible for the coordination of agreements between enterprises and unemployed persons.
+At the national level, the Ministry of Employment is responsible for the traineeships in the employment system.
+At the local level, municipal job centres and municipal youth measures (kommunal ungeindsats) are responsible for the coordination of agreements between enterprises and unemployed persons.

 Apprenticeships for students in Danish VET programmes